gentle yoga: 10 restorative poses for renewal

 Supine Twist, or Supta Matsyendrasana, is a gentle yoga pose that can help stretch the spine, hips, and shoulders.
 Begin lying on your back with your right arm and left arm extended to the sides in a T-shape.

-Bend your knees 90 degrees into a table-top position and slowly lower both legs over to one side, keeping the knees stacked on top of each other.
+Bend your knees 90 degrees into a table-top position and slowly lower both legs to one side, keeping the knees stacked on each other.
 Turn your head in the opposite direction to your legs.
 Try to keep both shoulders grounded on the mat.

 Corpse pose (Savasana)

-The ultimate relaxation pose, Savasana, is great for helping you to fully let go of tension and stress.
-Simply lie on your back with your arms and legs extended and allow your whole body to relax completely.
+Savasana’s relaxation pose is great for helping you fully let go of tension and stress.
+Lie on your back with your arms and legs extended, allowing your whole body to relax completely.

 Is Gentle Yoga good for beginners?

-A gentle yoga class is a good way for beginners to learn the fundamentals of yoga in a supportive and non-intimidating environment.
-It can help to improve overall fitness, reduce stress and anxiety, and promote better sleep and relaxation.
+A gentle yoga class is a good way for beginners to learn the fundamentals of yoga in a supportive and non-intimidating environment, which can help improve overall fitness, reduce stress and anxiety, and promote better sleep and relaxation.

-Many people are drawn more towards athletic yoga styles because they want an intense workout, but gentle yoga often can be more beneficial with the typical stressors of everyday life.
+Athletic yoga styles can seem more appealing to some because they offer intensity.
+However, gentle yoga can often be beneficial with the typical stressors of everyday life.

 Gentle Yoga classes typically include various poses adapted to suit the needs of individual students.
 The transitions between poses are slower, allowing students to focus on their breath and their body’s sensations.
-This can help to build strength, flexibility, and balance over time, while also promoting a sense of calm and relaxation.
+So, it can help build strength, flexibility, and balance over time while promoting a sense of calm and relaxation.

 It is also suitable for recovering from injury or physical limitations, making it a great place to start.
 Chair yoga is a form of gentle yoga popular among older people or those with limited physical capabilities.